Tools & Resources

-The Devereux Center for Resilient Children (DCRC) strives to promote social and emotional development, foster resilience, and build skills for school and life success in all children from birth through school-age, as well as to promote the resilience of the adults who care for them.
+The Devereux Center for Resilient Children (DCRC) strives to promote social and emotional development, foster resilience, and build skills for school and life success in all children from birth through preschool, as well as to promote the resilience of the adults who care for them.

-Since the first publication of the Devereux Early Childhood Assessment (DECA) in 1999, Head Start and Early Head Start programs across the country have used the DECA Program resources to meet several key Head Start Performance Standards and ultimately to improve the quality of services.
+Since the first publication of the Devereux Early Childhood Assessment (DECA) in 1999, Head Start and Early Head Start programs across the country have used the DECA Program resources to meet several key Head Start Performance Standards and, ultimately, to improve the quality of services.
 The DECA has also been aligned with the Head Start Early Learning Outcomes Framework, ages birth through five.

 Our partnership continues on many fronts, including through alignment tools and through free webinars designed to support teachers and staff in Head Start and Early Head Start programs.